Posted on :: Tags: , , , ,

 As it calls itself as a final operation after collecting and sending all child files, this is an example of tail recursion.

-The output is sent through a channel because our final goal is to make all this concurrently.
+The output is sent through a channel because our final goal is to make all this concurrent.
 Each new directory will create a new thread, and all files will be collected from the channel.
-At this point, we are creating a serial version of the walker with the identical data structures, to test it easily.
+At this point, we are creating a serial version of the walker with identical data structures to test it easily.

-One gotcha using the channels in serial version is that the channel size must be enough to contain all file names.
-Effectively this means it will be crossbeam_channel::unbounded for walk_serial.
-We will (ab)use channel’s Sender<PathMetadata> as a Vec<PathMetadata> in no parallel mode.
-In parallel settings using unbounded channels are not recommended, if the consumers of channel don’t work as quickly you may fill up the memory, especially for longer running processes.
+One gotcha using the channels in the serial version is that the channel size must be enough to contain all file names.
+Effectively, this means it will be crossbeam_channel::unbounded for walk_serial.
+We will (ab)use the channel’s Sender<PathMetadata> as a Vec<PathMetadata> in no parallel mode.
+In parallel settings, using unbounded channels is not recommended; if the consumers of the channel don’t work as quickly, you may fill up the memory, especially for longer-running processes.

 walk_serial will basically do four things: